By Paul McIntosh, Aurora ON. It doesn’t take long here in Aurora as you drive around in and just outside of town before

 One sticking point with a number of residents is the exemption of golf courses from any kind of supervision or accountability when it comes to woodlot sized areas of the hundreds of acres they manage.

-Just for clarification, according to the present tree bylaw [file link is now not available on the Aurora site], a woodlot is any property from .2 to 1.0 hectare of land.
+Just for clarification, according to the present Aurora tree by-law [file link is now not available on the Aurora site], a woodlot is any property from .2 to 1.0 hectare of land.
 Here’s an excerpt from that bylaw:

 u) “woodlot” means land at least 0.2 hectare in area and no greater than 1 hectare in area, with at least: